Chinju no Mori

 Chinju-no-mori (鎮守の森) are forests established and maintained in or around shrines (Chinjugami) in Japan, surrounding temples, Sando, and places of worship.

 Meaning

 Chinju no mori refers to the Forest that surrounded many Shinto shrine.
 The character for mori is often used.
 In some cases, the word shrine is written and read as mori, suggesting that Shrine Shinto was derived from Koshinto.
+The character mori (杜) is often used in the names of Shrines.
+In this case it refers to a place where a kami is present.
+It can therefore be a shrine and, in fact, the characters 神社, 社 and 杜 can all be read "mori" ("grove").
+This reading is present in the Man'yōshū.
+This reading reflects the fact the first shrines were simply sacred groves or Chinju no Mori where kami were present.

-In modern Shinto, the shintai of shrine Shinto is understood to be the shrine, such as the main hall and Shinto architecture, which are covered with shimenawas, and the surrounding forests are understood to be the chinju-no-mori.
+In modern Shinto, the shintai of shrine Shinto is understood to be the shrine, such as the main hall and Shinto architecture, which are covered with shimenawa, and the surrounding forests are understood to be the chinju-no-mori.
 In Koshinto, which is the original source of shinto, there are Himorogi, Iwakura, forests, land covered with forests, mountains (such as Mount Fuji, etc.), megaliths, seas, rivers (characteristic places such as reefs and waterfalls), and nature itself is an object of faith.
 In many shrine precincts and in the mountains, trees with distinctive trunks and branches and large trees are worshipped as sacred trees.